jichangyoon/SAMUAPP/replit.md

 - June 20, 2025.
 Reduced header height by decreasing vertical padding for more compact mobile interface
 - June 20, 2025.
 Further reduced both header and bottom navigation padding for even more compact mobile design
 - June 20, 2025.
 Minimized header and bottom navigation to py-1 padding for maximum screen space utilization
+- June 20, 2025.
+Expanded Contest #1 archive data from 6 to 30 memes with comprehensive scrollable grid view and individual meme details
 ```

 ## User Preferences